Nick

 from first GP session to any operation still looking feasible

-Morale is felt to be improving as uncertainty about redundancies
+* Morale is felt to be improving as uncertainty

 fades.
 Pay restraint and pressure of work are both still causing